 SSO Security

-On top of strong password policies, organizations can enable CyLock MFA to provide a more secure SSO process within the organization.
+On top of strong password policies, organizations can enable MFA to provide a more secure SSO process within the organization.
 MFA can provide security against cyber-attacks thereby safeguarding enterprise identity and data.
+The table below lists the authentication types and the security options supported during SSO.

 • Enforce strong and realistic password policies.